 Universal precautions should be observed in obtaining skin biopsy.

-Any common skin antiseptic such as isopropyl alcohol, povidone-iodine solution or chlorohexidine gluconate can be used to prepare the biopsy site.
+Any common skin antiseptic such as povidone-iodine solution or can be used to prepare the biopsy site.

 The area from where the biopsy is to be taken should be marked with a skin marker by the physician